-Adjustment and Replacement of Breaker Points
+Adjustment and replacement of Breaker Points

 The only adjustable part of the magneto is the breaker plate which provides for the setting of the breaker points.
-To set these points proceed as follows:-
+To set these points proceed as follows :-

 Turn the engine over until the breaker points are fully open and insert the feeler gauge.
-Slacken off the locking screw which is to be found immediately above the points, and if the gauge is tight, adjust the fixed contact plate, by means of a suitable screwdriver engaged in the recess provided, in an anti-clockwise direction until the correct setting of 0.015" is obtained.
-Tighten up the fixed contact plate locking screw.
+Slacken off the locking screw which is to be found immediately above the points and if the gauge is tight, adjust the fixed contact plate, by means of a suitable screwdriver engaged in the recess provided, in an anti-clockwise direction until the correct setting of 0.015" is obtained.
+Tighten up the adjusting screw.

 The breaker point setting should only be adjusted in the manner described and at no time should the fixed contact platform be bent to provide adjustment.

 The moving contact is integral with the breaker arm.
-If the points need replacement it is recommended that both fixed and moving points be replaced at the same time.
+If the points need replacement it is recommended that both fixed and moving points be replaced at the same

-When assembling the moulded breaker arm to the magneto it is necessary to lightly prime the pivot pin with oil or soft grease, and an occasional priming throughout its life will be found to be advantageous.

-Care must be taken to put in the correct number of thin spacing washers behind the breaker arm in order to bring the contacts in line with one another.
-The free end of the contact breaker spring is then anchored to the insulated terminal post with a screw and shake-proof washer.
-The condenser and primary ignition coil sleeved lead is secured by the same screw and washer.
+When assembling the moulded breaker arm to the magneto, it is necessary to lightly prime the pivot pin with oil or soft grease, and an occasional priming throughout its life will be found to be advantageous.
+Care must be taken to put in the correct number of thin spacing washers behind the breaker arm, in order to bring the contacts in line with one another.
+The end of the contact breaker spring is then anchored to the terminal post with a screw and shakeproof washer.
+Care should be taken to see that the condenser lead is secured by the same screw.
 Place one of the spacing washers over the pivot on the outer side of the breaker arm and insert the spring clip in its groove.